A few times, I’ve been asked a question like, “But what if I haven’t found my true passion?”

 Instead, just notice what excites you and what scares you on a small moment-to-moment level.

-If you find yourself diving into a book about Photoshop and playing around with the program for hours, go for it!
+If you find yourself diving into a book about programming and playing around with it for hours, go for it!
 Dive in deeper.
-Maybe that's your new calling.
+Maybe that’s your new calling.

-If you keep thinking about something like putting on a huge conference or being a Hollywood screenwriter and you find the idea terrifies but intrigues you, it's probably a worthy endeavor for you.
+If you keep thinking about doing something big, and you find the idea terrifies but intrigues you, it’s probably a worthy endeavor for you.

 You grow by doing what excites you and what scares you.

-For me, CD Baby was just a curiosity: that little hobby that kept me up until 2am every night, programming and experimenting.
+For me, my company was just a curiosity: that little hobby that kept me up until 2am every night, programming and experimenting.
 It just grew from there.